Menu

 RE

-The week will consist of drama, crafts, writing activities, reading, role play and using secondary resources such as the internet and books.
+These lessons will consist of writing activities, reading, and using secondary resources such as the internet and books, to explore key concepts of the religion and how these compare with other beliefs and faiths.

 PSHE/British Values

 The British Values are incorporated throughout the children's daily routine and this is highlighted on a day to day basis, from being a nice friend, following instructions and using our manners to having responsibilities, understanding boundaries and looking after ourselves and doing what makes us happy.
-Although the children are regularly reflecting each value, we always have one that is a main focus and this term it is “Rule of Law”.
+Although the children are regularly reflecting each value, we always have one or two that are a main focus.
+The focus values this half term are is “Rule of Law and Tolerance”.

 Each of the British Values are incorporated through the children’s PSHE lessons and they lay the foundations for discussion during our weekly class assemblies.
 Our student council meet and suggest ways of how we can filter the understanding of these values throughout school, they talk to the other children and bring their feedback back to the meetings, promoting a voice for all the children at Combs.